panglesd/slipshow/README.md

 ## TODO

--Table of content of all slips when pressing a button, -Better going back and slip counter,
+- Table of content of all slips when pressing a button,
+- Better going back and slip counter,
--Be consistent and replace slides with slip in slip.js, -...
+- Be consistent and replace slides with slip in slip.js,
+- ...